 AF-P NIKKOR 70-300mm f/4.5-5.6E ED VR

 Shoot on-the-go from nearly any distance with this lightweight full-frame super-telephoto zoom lens featuring Nikon's ultra-fast, near silent stepping motor, Vibration Reduction and an advanced optical design.
-Capture beautiful photos and videos of weddings, concerts, nature, wildlife and more on both FX and DX format cameras.
+Capture beautiful photos and videos of weddings, concerts, nature, wildlife and more on both FX and APS-C size/DX-Format cameras.